saradiaz/appsec-toolbelt/BestPractices/security-baseline.md

 # Security Baseline
-Making a bullet-proof app is probably not feasible, and depending on what your app does, certain security measures might be even be overkill.
+Making a bullet-proof app is probably not feasible, and depending on what your app does, certain security measures might even be overkill.

 To make covering the basics easy, here's a set of guidelines that likely apply to your project: